 Harnessing the Butterfly — The Steering of Chaos: J. Cramer, The Alternate View #51, Analog Science Fiction/Science Fact (1991)

-Chaos (physics) - Text by M. Alan Kazlev Irregular motion of a dynamic system that is impossible to predict in the long term.
-The subject of chaos theory and a defining quality of most complex (whether living or non-living) systems.
+Chaos and Chaos Theory - Text by M. Alan Kazlev Irregular motion of a dynamic system that is impossible to predict in the long term.
+A defining quality of most complex (whether living or non-living) systems.